kevin-leptons/tiny_eth_client/readme.md

 # Tiny ETH Client

-* Accurate, durable and stable client to interact with ETH node.
+* Accurate, durable and stable client for interacting with ETH node.
 * Limited APIs than Ethereum RPCs.

 # Documents